 - Navigation Data – this information aids the pilot in approach and landings

 - Flight Path Vector – shows the direction the aircraft is actually going to follow

 - Angle of Attack Indicator – displays the wing’s angle compared to the airflow

-- Target Designation Indicator – puts marker over an air or ground target
+- Target Designation Indicator – puts a marker over an air or ground target

 - Range to Target – distance from aircraft to a selected target

-- Launch Acceptability Region – notifies pilot if weapon is within its range of a target
+- Launch Acceptability Region – notifies pilot if the weapon is within its range of a target

 - Closing Velocity with a Target – the speed at which the aircraft is getting closer to a particular target